FAQ - Carbon Neutral Festival International de Jazz de Montréal

 What is carbon neutrality?

 It is impossible to reduce our carbon emissions to zero, no matter how hard we try.
-Carbon neutraly is defined as calculating total climate-damaging greenhouse gas emissions from an event, organization or business, reducing them where possible, and then balancing the remaining emissions by purchasing high quality carbon offsets.
+Carbon neutraly is defined as calculating total climate-damaging greenhouse gas emissions from an event, organization or business, reducing them where possible, and then balancing the irreducible emissions by purchasing high quality carbon offsets.

 What is carbon offsetting?